IncheonMakerB/capstone-design/README.md

 -SPEAKER can turn on and play three songs.

 -FAN controls the wind intensity in three steps.
 The speed of the fan can be controlled by PWM control.

+# ABSTRACT

+# INTRODUCTION

+# The reason why voice recognition is good for real life

+# Direction and goal

+# Key Considerations

+# Material

+# Method

+# Conclusion